newtfire/textAnalysis-Hub/gitBranching-Guide.md

 git branch -d branch_name
 ```
 with *branch_name* replaced with the actual name of your branch.
 Just like that, your project just got a little bit cleaner with that stale branch chopped off.
 You're welcome.

+**Note:** You cannot delete a branch you're currently in.
+You must navagate out to a different branch you find yourself in that situation.
+Fortunately, the next section should teach you how to do just that.

 ----------